Is it a bad idea to go into business with friends?

 What are the main reasons why businesses operated by friends fail?

 In some cases, going into business with friends can ruin the friendships and the company.
-You and your friends need to agree on fundamental aspects of the company before starting your venture together, it can lead to problems.
-Below are some red flags that a collaboration between friends is destined to fail.
+If you and your friends cannot agree on fundamental aspects of the company before starting your venture together, it can lead to problems.
+Below are some red flags that a collaboration between friends may be destined to fail.

 Trust issues—If you are good friends, you hopefully trust each other.
-However, when one friend ends up taking advantage or even stealing from the business, you have a serious problem.
-You should trust that each friend will contribute their fair share and only take their fair share can be difficult when you cannot always be there or see what everyone is doing.
+However, when one friend ends up taking advantage of or even stealing from the business, you may have a serious problem.
+Trusting that your partners will contribute their fair share and only take their fair share can be difficult when you cannot always be there or see what everyone is doing.

 Unstable personal life—In some cases, one friend may be on more solid ground when it comes to personal finances and relationships.
 Personal debt or recklessness with money can be a problem when that friend is responsible for more than just their own finances, or has access to the business's bank accounts.
-Unfortunately, something like going through a divorce while also trying to run a business can put friends in an awkward position—especially if you do not properly plan.
+Unfortunately, something like going through a divorce while also trying to run a business can put friends in an awkward position—especially if you do not properly plan or protect the business.

 How do I protect myself when going into business with friends?

 If you are going into business with friends, you should take the same steps as if you were starting a venture with anyone else.
 You may want to look at credit reports or run a background check to make sure any prospective business partner is being honest with you about their finances and background.

 Form a separate legal entity for your business—Forming an LLC or corporation for your business may be a good idea, even if you were going into business alone, it may be a good idea to incorporate your business.
 By forming your company as a corporation or LLC, you insulate your personal assets from liabilities that the business may incur.
 Otherwise, you may be held personally accountable for the mistakes and debts of your friends.